seidels/TiDeTree-Tutorial/README.md

 ### Analyse the data

-> Load the tutorial-unlinked-birth-death.log file into Tracer to check mixing and the paramter estimates.
+> Load the tutorial-unlinked-birth-death.log file into Tracer to assess mixing and the paramter estimates.
 <figure>
     <!--a id="fig:download"></a-->
     <img style="width:80%;" src="figures/17-tracer.png">
     <figcaption>Figure 16: Check convergence.</figcaption>
 </figure>

-The ESS value is above 200 for all parameter values and for the posterior and likelihoods.
+All parameters, including the posterior and likelihood, show effective sample sizes (ESS) above 200, indicating good mixing.

-Let us take a look at the clock rate, the rate of introducing an edit at any position in the barcode.
+Let's inspect the estimated clock rate, representing the rate of introducing an edit at any site in the barcode.

+> In Tracer, select **clockRate** and then click on **Marginal Density**.

 <figure>
     <!--a id="fig:download"></a-->